suxgri/my-10-hours-snake-game/README.md

 -added logic to allow snake to change direction on keypress

--introduced food to game at start, game has logic to introduced food on a free grid spot
+-introduced food to game at start, game has logic to introduce food on a free grid spot